betselotz/MTB-Illumina-WGS-Analysis/README.md

 </details>

-# Download Data from bioinformatics data base and checking the content of fastq files downloaded
+# 1️⃣ Download and Inspect FASTQ Data

 ##  Download Data from NCBI and ENA
 Raw sequencing data for *Mycobacterium tuberculosis* can be accessed from public repositories such as **NCBI Sequence Read Archive (SRA)** and **European Nucleotide Archive (ENA) / EBI**.
 These repositories provide high-throughput sequencing datasets submitted by researchers worldwide.